AnttiK87/akphotography-websites/backend/README.md

 - "test:db:down": Stops and removes the test database containers and associated volumes.

-- "test:only": Runs Jest tests only, with environment variable NODE_ENV=test and special Node options for proper Jest behavior.
+- "test:unit1": Runs specific set of Jest tests without jest.setup -file.

+- "test:unit1": Runs specific set of Jest tests that uses jest.setup-file.

-- "test": Runs the full test sequence — first brings the test DB up (test:db:up), then runs tests (test:only), and finally tears down the test DB (test:db:down).
+- "test:all": Runs the full test sequence — first brings the test DB up (test:db:up), then runs all tests, and finally tears down the test DB (test:db:down).

 ### How to run tests manually:

-npm run test
+npm run test:all
 This command will handle starting the test database, running the tests, and cleaning up the test database afterward.

 ## 📬 Author